 Did you sow your seeds at the right time?
 Is it the season for the fruit to grow?
 The first thing you can do is know when is the right time to grow your plants.
 An off-season planting would never bring you enough fruits.

 Or maybe you have not rotated the plant bed.
 You cannot expect the same production from a piece of land if you have planted the same type of crop for 2 or more seasons.
 Rotating ensures that enough nutrients are gathered till the time the next season arrives.
-So, plant different varieties of plants to the same bed each year.
+So, plant different variety of plants to the same bed each year.

-Moreover, sometimes due to not enough pollination, you do not get expected production.
+Moreover, sometimes due to not enough pollination, you do not get the expected production.
 You can use your hands to rub off the pollens from your flowers.
 Or you can use a pollinator device to shake out the pollens and help your plant pollinate.

 We, passionate gardeners, face a lot of hardships for our gardens to be perfect.
 But no matter how hard the problem is, with proper measures, they can be cured.
 So, do not lose hope.
 Try your best and you would surely see your plants shining!